Al Michaels: The Miracle on Ice

 Michaels, along with broadcasting partner Ken Dryden, recreated their Olympic commentary in the 2004 film Miracle.
 The closing seconds of the game against the Soviet Union used the original ABC Sports commentary from 1980.
 Gavin O'Connor, the director of Miracle, decided to use the last 10 seconds of Michaels's original "Do you believe in miracles?
-YES!" call in the film because he felt he couldn't ask him to recreate the emotion he experienced at that moment.
+YES!" call in the film because he felt he could not ask him to recreate the emotion he experienced at that moment.

 Michaels later recalled, "When I look back, obviously Lake Placid would be the highlight of my career.
 I can't think of anything that would ever top it.
 I can't dream up a scenario."

 Michaels was only on this particular assignment because he had done one hockey game, eight years prior.
 The game in question was the gold medal game (the Soviet Union vs. Czechoslovakia) of the 1972 Winter Olympics (on NBC) in Sapporo, Japan.
 Other announcers on the ABC Sports roster such as Keith Jackson, Frank Gifford, and Howard Cosell had never done a hockey game before.
 Michaels recalled this during a Real Sports interview in January 2009.
 Michaels also apparently beat out WABC-AM and New York Islanders commentator George Michael for the assignment.

 Two days later, Michaels broadcast the gold medal game, in which the United States defeated Finland, closing the game out by declaring "This impossible dream comes true!"

 Michaels continued as ABC's lead play-by-play announcer for their ice hockey coverage for their next two Winter Olympics, both with Dryden, the lead color commentator.